LS-HAR: Language Supervised Human Action Recognition with Salient Fusion, Construction Sites as a Use-Case: Experiments

 \subsection{Results}

 In Table~\ref{NTU}, we present a comparative analysis of our method against several state-of-the-art (SOTA) approaches on the NTU-RGB+D, NTU-RGB+D120 and NW-UCLA datasets.
 For a fair comparison, we primarily focus and restrict our observation in Table~\ref{NTU} on methods that do not require pre-training of their modality encoders.
-As depicted in Table~\ref{NTU}, we achieve better or comparable performance with respect to the SOTA methods.
-Specifically, for NTU-RGB+D, we improve model performance by 1\% compared to the closest SOTA method~\cite{ahn2023star++} for the NTU-60 XSub benchmark.
-For the remaining benchmarks, our results are comparable in terms of accuracy percentage.
-It is important to note that we avoid fine-tuning our models for the other benchmarks, which accounts for the slight difference between our results and the best SOTA results.
+As depicted in Table~\ref{NTU}, we achieve better or comparable performance with respect to the SOTA methods. \mmi{Specifically, for NTU60-XSub, we improve model performance by 1\% compared to the closest similar SOTA method~\cite{bruce2021multimodal} and 0.7\% compared to the best pose-based method~\cite{chi2022infogcn}.
+Also, for the NTU60-XView, NTU120-XSub and UCLA benchmarks, our results and the best SOTA are comparable.}

+\mmi{It is important to highlight that we fine-tuned our model and hyperparameters specifically for the NTU60-XSub benchmark, which explains the small performance gap between our results and the best SOTA results on other benchmarks.
+The performance gap between our method and the best SOTA is more pronounced on the NTU120-XSet benchmark.
+This discrepancy can be attributed to differences in camera setups and view angles between our training and testing datasets.
+Our approach involves cropping the human from each image frame, which can potentially reduce the similarity between the training and testing samples, thereby impacting model performance.
+Therefore, this does not indicate a lower overall quality of our presented method compared to the SOTA.}

+\mmi{Additionally, methods such as TSMF~\cite{bruce2021multimodal}, STAR~\cite{ahn2023star}, and STAR++~\cite{ahn2023star++} use heatmaps to learn 2D skeletons, requiring significantly more GPU memory during inference than our skeleton encoder.
+In contrast, our approach employs GCNs to efficiently process skeleton data, making it more suitable for embedded systems in construction machinery, where GPU memory is often constrained in edge computing devices.}

+\mmi{We also trained our model using the \VCEdataset dataset and compared its performance with some of the SOTA methods that have publicly available open-source code suitable for embedded systems in construction machines.
+We achieved better results compared to the SOTA methods as shown in Table~\ref{volvo_results}.
+It is important to mention that our goal is to establish a baseline for action recognition of construction workers using our dataset.
+Enhanced performance for the skeleton modality on \VCEdataset could be achieved with additional denoising and pre-processing, as we used raw skeleton data to test the model’s robustness and establish our evaluations as a baseline.
+Additionally, our high performance on video only accuracy suggests that future studies could benefit from focusing solely on the visual modality, which is more advantageous for long-range HAR.}

-Additionally, Fig.~\ref{fig:image_skeleton} presents a qualitative result showing selected images and skeleton joints for a sequence depicting a human performing a ``waving'' action.
+Also, Fig.~\ref{fig:image_skeleton} presents a qualitative result showing selected images and skeleton joints for a sequence depicting a human performing a ``waving'' action.
 The most effective visual features are associated with frames exhibiting significant hand movements, while the skeleton features related to the waving arm have the greatest impact on action detection.